ethersphere/bee/README.md

 ## Versioning

-There are two versioning schemes used in Bee that you should be aware about.
-The main Bee version does **NOT** follow strictly Semantic Versioning.
-As Bee includes number of protocols it would require bumping major version for every protocol updates.
+There are two versioning schemes used in Bee that you should be aware of.
+The main Bee version does **NOT** follow strict Semantic Versioning.
+Bee hosts different peer-to-peer wire protocol implementations and individual protocol breaking changes would necessitate a bump in the major part of the version.
+Breaking changes are expected with bumps of the minor version component.
+New (backward-compatible) features and bug fixes are expected with a bump of the patch component.
+Major version bumps are reserved for significant changes in Swarm's incentive structure.

 In this light minor versions can include breaking changes, but patch versions will be kept only for fixes.

-Second set of versions that is important are the Bee's OpenAPI versions that define versioning of the Bee API and Bee Debug API.
-These versions **does follow**
+The second set of versions that are important are the Bee's API versions (denoted in our [Bee](https://github.com/ethersphere/bee/blob/master/openapi/Swarm.yaml) and [Bee Debug](https://github.com/ethersphere/bee/blob/master/openapi/SwarmDebug.yaml) OpenAPI specifications).
+These versions **do follow**
 Semantic Versioning and hence you should follow these for breaking changes.

 ## Contributing